Lake Louise Hikes: 10 Trails We Recommend as Locals

 7. Hidden Lake Trail

 Did you know that Parks Canada offers a series of guided hikes in Banff National Park?
-One of these guided conservation hikes goes to Hidden Lake in the Skoki Valley near the Lake Louise Ski Resort.
+In some years, one of these guided conservation hikes goes to Hidden Lake in the Skoki Valley near the Lake Louise Ski Resort.

 A Parks Canada guide gives an informative talk on the Hidden Lake guided hike.